kazhmir/langs/04_esolang/README.md

 both the program and data live in the same tape.

-The instruction vector has two components, a value and a orientation.
+The instruction vector has two components, a tuple (x,y) and a orientation.
 The value is always incremented in the direction of the orientation.

 Both vectors start at position (0,0) with orientation >.

-The machine Halts if it collides with the walls (when x or y is negative).
+The machine Halts if any vector collides with the walls (when x or y is negative).

 Hexadecimal (0-F) numbers push the respective value into the stack.